December Road: Mayo and the roads less travelled

 Mayo’s Cillian O’Connor is all but certain to end 2020 as the championship’s highest scorer.
 The record 4-9 haul in the semi-final against Tipperary leaves him on 5-31 for the championship.
 Dean Rock is Dublin’s top scorer 21 points behind.

 It will be the fifth time in 10 years that O’Connor has claimed that distinction.
-Curiously it has only once gone to the All-Ireland champions - Rock himself in 2016.
+Curiously it has only twice gone to the All-Ireland champions – Rock himself in 2016 and Donegal's Colm McFadden in 2012.

 2019: Cathal McShane (Tyrone) 3-49 All-Ireland semi-finalists